Trademark Engine Logo

 As a copyright owner, you also have the power to determine how to use each of these rights.
 For example, you can choose to license your work to another company and allow them to distribute it in exchange for a slice of the profits.

 Copyright automatically exists once you create an original piece of work.
-However, you should file for a copyright with the U.S. Copyright Office to enhance the protections.
+However, you should file for a copyright with the U.S. Copyright Office to strengthen your protections and improve your ability to enforce your rights in court.

 Differences Between Patents, Trademarks, and Copyrights